 Treat Dizziness & Vertigo with Chiropractic Care & Physical Therapy

-Our chiropractor and physical therapists will use several techniques to alleviate your dizziness and vertigo.
+Our chiropractor and physical therapists will use several techniques to identify and alleviate your dizziness and vertigo.
 These include:

 - Dix-Hallpike Test